lvl99/objectro/docs/index.md

-# JavaScript Object Query Language
+# Objectro

-Transform (destructure and format), filter and validate objects.
+Transform and validate objects.